galkindmitrii/openvswitch-collectd-plugin/README.md

 Install
 -------

-Run python setup.py install.
+Execute 'python setup.py install'

-Setup assumes, that:
+Setup.py assumes, that:

-Collectd plugins folder is /usr/lib64/collectd/ Collectd.d folder is /etc/collectd.d/
+ - Collectd plugins folder is /usr/lib64/collectd/
+ - Collectd.d folder is /etc/collectd.d/

-If not, you'll have to either copy the files manually or tweak the setup.py
+If that isn' the case, you'll have to either copy the files manually or adjust the setup.py

-It's using a [custom TypesDB](https://collectd.org/documentation/manpages/types.db.5.shtml#custom_types) to save these metrics.
+Plugin is using a [custom TypesDB](https://collectd.org/documentation/manpages/types.db.5.shtml#custom_types) to save metrics.
 If you don't specify the default TypesDB + the plugin TypesDB file, its not going to work.

 You can either edit the default TypesDB file and add the openvswitch.db line or specify the openvswitch.db file directly.